-Reference to Governments means WHO Member States1 are urged to take action.
+Reference to Governments means that WHO Member States1 are urged to take action.

-WHO means the Director General is requested to take action.
+WHO means that the Director-General is requested to take action.

-Other International Intergovernmental Organizations, both global and regional, means WHO Member States, or WHO as mandated by its Member States through this Plan of Action, invite these Organizations to take action.
-The Director General is requested to bring this Global Strategy and Plan of Action to the attention of all relevant international organizations and invite them to consider the relevant provisions of this Global Strategy and Plan of Action.
+Other international intergovernmental organizations, both global and regional, means that WHO Member States, or WHO Secretariat as mandated by Member States through this plan of action, invite these organizations to take action.
+Member States are urged to raise appropriate issues in the governing bodies of the organizations.
+The Director-General is requested to bring this global strategy and plan of action to the attention of all relevant international organizations and invite them to consider the relevant provisions of this global strategy and plan of action.